Children and breathing/sleep disorders

 2. Seek professional guidance

-There are now treatments for breathing and sleep disorders that are helping thousands of children to regain their ability to fully engage with life.
-This usually requires the coordinated input of several therapies and practitioners that may include: Sleep Physician, Dentist, Breathing Therapist, ENT Surgeon, Allergies expert, Naturopath.
+Nowadays there are treatment approaches to help children who have breathing and sleep disorders.
+This can require the coordinated input of several therapies and practitioners that may include: Sleep Physician, Dentist, Breathing Therapist, ENT Surgeon, Allergies expert, Naturopath.

 It all starts with careful diagnosis.
 Our page about integrative diagnosis and treatment may be helpful to give you an overview and understand how the various pieces fit together.

-Our dentists are very experienced in sleep and breathing related problems in children, and we work synergistically with other experts.
+Our dentists are experienced in sleep and breathing related problems in children, and we work synergistically with other practitioners.

 Call us at Lotus Dental in Sydney on 02 9953 5153 or send us an email to make an appointment.
-We’ll discuss and diagnose the cause of the problem, and identify the most effective treatment approach to get your child back to full capacity to enjoy school, sport and life in general.
+We will identify the cause of the problem and discuss appropriate treatment options for your child.